-Belarus is located in the heart of Europe at the crossroads of trade routes from West to the East, covering a total of 207,600 sq. km.
+Belarus is located in the heart of Europe, at the crossroads of trade routes from the West to the East, and covers a total of 207,600 sq. km.
 It borders Lithuania and Latvia to the north, Ukraine to the south, Russia to the east, and Poland to the west.
 Minsk, the capital, is located on the same latitude as cities like Hamburg and Dublin and is only two time zones ahead of London.
 The costs of living, education, and various cultural events are lower than in the majority of European countries.
-The advantageous economic and geographical location, developed transportation, logistics, and manufacturing system of the country, along with its membership in Eurasian Economic Union of Belarus, Russia, Armenia, Kazakhstan, and Kyrgyzstan (EEU), creates unique opportunities for companies willing to develop business relationships in the Eurasian region.
+The advantageous economic and geographical location, developed transportation, logistics, and manufacturing systems of the country, along with its membership in the Eurasian Economic Union (EAEU) of Belarus, Russia, Armenia, Kazakhstan, and Kyrgyzstan, creates unique opportunities for companies willing to develop business relationships in the Eurasian region.

-All of the above-mentioned aspects are likely to be considered by investors as a basis for further expanding business in Belarus.
+All of these aspects are likely to be considered by investors as a basis for further business expansion in Belarus.